Virginia Company of London: The Charter of 1606

-The First Virginia Charter established provisions for governance of the colony.
+The First Virginia Charter established provisions for the governance of the colony.
 It was to be governed by a colonial council, which proved ineffective.
 A governor, Lord De La Warr, was dispatched in 1610 to provide firmer governance of the colony.
 The council back in London whose directives and interests Lord De La Warr represented was composed of knights, gentlemen and merchants who had invested in the company.
 This charter also limited the jurisdiction of the Virginia Company of London to 100 miles from the seaboard and from 38 degrees to 45 degrees latitude north.

 Charter of 1609

-In 1609, the Virginia Company received its Second Charter, which allowed the company to choose its new governor from amongst its shareholders.
+In 1609, the Virginia Company received its Second Charter, which allowed the company to choose its new governor from among its shareholders.
 Investment boomed as the company launched an intensive recruitment campaign.
 Over 600 colonists set sail for Virginia between March 1608 and March 1609.

 Sir Thomas Gates, Virginia's deputy governor, bound for the colony in the Third Supply aboard the Sea Venture, was shipwrecked in Bermuda, along with the admiral of the company, Sir George Somers, Captain Newport, and 147 other settlers and seamen.
 When Gates finally arrived to take up his new post in 1610, with most of the survivors of the Sea Venture (on two new ships built in Bermuda, the Deliverance and the Patience), he found that only 60 of the original 214 colonists had survived the infamous "Starving Time" of 1609–1610.
 Most of these were dying or ill.
 Despite the abundance of food which Gates' expedition brought from Bermuda (which had necessitated the building of two ships), it was clear the colony was not yet self-sufficient and could not survive.

 The survivors of Jamestown were taken aboard the Deliverance and the Patience, and the colony was abandoned.
 Gates intended to transport all the settlers back to England, but the fortuitous arrival of another relief fleet, bearing Governor Lord De la Warre, granted Jamestown a reprieve.
 All the settlers were put ashore again, and Sir George Somers returned to Bermuda aboard the Patience to obtain more food.
 (Somers died there, and his nephew, Matthew Somers, the captain of the Patience, sailed the vessel to Lyme Regis in England instead, to claim his inheritance.)